IW-Academy/.github/profile/README.md

 # IW-Academy Org

-This is the InfinityWorks Neil Jennings Academy organisation.
+This is the InfinityWorks internal Academy organisation.

 In here we have: